In honor of National Wildlife Refuge Week in mid-October we look at some great American species and the spots they call home.

 Today, under the authority of the U.S. Fish and Wildlife Service (USFWS), the National Wildlife Refuge System has more than 560 units, protecting (and in some cases restoring) about 150 million acres as habitat for thousands of species, many threatened or endangered.
 National wildlife refuges can be found in every state, comprising a multi-billion dollar economic engine that draws tens of millions of visitors each year.
 More than 20 million acres of these incredible landscapes are also part of the National Wilderness Preservation System.

 Though our refuges are invaluable if we are to maintain our wild heritage, they, like other conservation and land management agencies, are chronically underfunded.
-Two years ago, National Wildlife Refuge Week was cancelled due to the government shutdown, a reminder of the hardships our public lands face.
+In 2013, National Wildlife Refuge Week was cancelled due to the government shutdown, a reminder of the hardships our public lands face.

 Check the USFWS database to find refuges where you might be able to see various threatened or endangered species and read on for a list of some of our most indelibly “American” fauna, along with a refuge or other USFWS-managed place where each one can be spotted.